One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Acknowledgements

 \textbf{Solving the system for $D > 0$.} For the non-parallel case ($D > 0$), solve using Cramer's rule or matrix inversion.
 The solutions are:

 For finite segments, we clamp $s, t \in [0,1]$.
-Then, we readjust these values, \ie, fix $t$, solve $s = (d + t b)/a$, reclamp into $[0,1]$ again.
+Then, we re-adjust these two values, \ie, fix $t$, solve $s = (d + t b)/a$, re-clamp into $[0,1]$ again.
 After getting $s$ and $t$, we plug them into Eq.~\ref{eq:dist} to compute the minimum distance between two line segments.

-\textbf{Handling the parallel case ($D = 0$).} When $D \approx 0$, \ie, $D < \epsilon$ ($\epsilon \approx 10^{-9})$, the lines are parallel, and the shortest distance is the perpendicular separation between the lines (constant along their length).
+\textbf{Handling the parallel case ($D = 0$).} When $D \approx 0$, \ie, $D < \epsilon$ where $\epsilon \approx 10^{-9}$, the lines are parallel, and the shortest distance is the perpendicular separation between the lines (constant along their length).
 There is no unique $(s, t)$; instead: \begin{itemize} \item Project $\mathbf{w}_0$ onto the common direction (normalized $\mathbf{v} / |\mathbf{v}|$). \item Choose an arbitrary $s$ (\eg, $s = 0$), then solve for $t = e / c$ (clamped if finite), or compare endpoint projections. \item The minimum distance is $|\mathbf{w}_0 - \text{proj}_{\mathbf{v}} \mathbf{w}_0|$.
 This ensures numerical stability and geometric correctness.. \end{itemize} For finite segments, the distance is computed in $O(1)$ time, robust for real-time applications.